TekCookie75/TekCookie75.github.io/_posts/2024-10-03-Infrastructure-as-Code-gitea-meets-coreOS.md

 *Infrastructure as code (IaC)* uses DevOps methodology and versioning with a descriptive model to define and deploy infrastructure.
 Just as the same source code always generates the same binary, an IaC model generates the same environment every time it deploys.

-In this blog post, we will use [Ignition](https://docs.fedoraproject.org/en-US/fedora-coreos/producing-ign/) to create a descriptive model of an Fedora Core OS infrastructure, including `podman` providing a basic `gitea` container.
-We will go through each of the steps required from deploying a minimal CoreOS instance to fully working `gitea` server.
-In the end of this post, you will have a `git` repository hosting the entire infrastructure model by means of code.
-You will be enabled to extend your infrastructure on your own.
+In this blog post, we will use [Ignition](https://docs.fedoraproject.org/en-US/fedora-coreos/producing-ign/) to create a descriptive model of a Fedora Core OS infrastructure, including `podman` providing a basic `gitea` container.
+While developing the descriptive model, we will focus on the basic principles of *Infrastructure as code* only.
+Thus, we will not implement security best practices, like securing `gitea` behind a reverse proxy or implementing any advanced authentication mechanism.
+Anyways, in the end of this post, you will have a `git` repository hosting the entire infrastructure model by means of code.
+You will be enabled to extend your infrastructure model on your own to develop this proof of concept presented here into a fully productive `gitea` server for home lab use.
 Deployment and Re-deployment will be as simple as executing a few scripts, while the data will remain persistent over each re-creation.

 For the sake of this blog post, we will have to install CoreOS several times, each time improving our descriptive model.
 To this end, it is recommend to install the operating system to any kind of virtualization environment.
 Even more, I would recommend to conduct the first few installations in a local development and testing environment to speed up the process.
 For the sake of this blog post I will use a local *Fedora Workstation* machine with `libvirt` / `virish` to manage virtual machines.
 Later, once the model is in a productive state, I will transit to Proxmox VE node.